Non-singular "Gauss'' black hole from non-locality: Abstract

 \section{Abstract}

 Cutting out an infinite tube around $r=0$ formally removes the Schwarzschild singularity, but without a physical mechanism this procedure seems ad hoc and artificial.
-In this Essay we provide such a mechanism by means of non-locality.
+In this paper we provide justification for such a mechanism by means of non-locality.
 Motivated by the Gauss law we define a suitable radius variable as the inverse of a regular non-local potential, and use this variable to model a non-singular black hole.
-The resulting geometry has a de\,Sitter core, but for generic values of the regulator there is \emph{no inner horizon}, saving this model from potential issues via mass inflation.
+The resulting geometry has a de\,Sitter core, and for generic values of the regulator there is \emph{no inner horizon}, saving this model from potential issues via mass inflation.
 An \emph{outer} horizon only exists for masses above a critical threshold, thereby reproducing the conjectured ``mass gap'' for black holes in non-local theories.
 The geometry's density and pressure terms decrease exponentially, thereby rendering it an almost-exact vacuum solution of the Einstein equations outside of astrophysical black holes.
+Its thermodynamic properties resemble that of the Hayward black hole, with the notable exception that for critical mass the horizon radius is zero.